plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-10-19-day-20-5-ways-to-style-components.md

   - css
 draft: false
 ---
-Yesterday, I built out the base HTML and some light styling for my Utility Nav component.
-I created a separate CSS file for my component, but it’s worth taking a minute to talk about a few different approaches you can take when creating styles for a component:
+Yesterday, I built out the base HTML and some light styling for my **Utility Nav** component.
+I created a separate CSS file for my component, but it’s worth taking a minute to talk about a few different approaches for creating styles for a component:

 **Inline Styles:**